javascript-tutorial/en.javascript.info/2-ui/4-forms-controls/1-form-elements/article.md

 ### new Option

-This is rarely used on its own.
-But there's still an interesting thing.

-In the [specification](https://html.spec.whatwg.org/multipage/forms.html#the-option-element) there's a nice short syntax to create `<option>` elements:
+In the [specification](https://html.spec.whatwg.org/multipage/forms.html#the-option-element) there's a nice short syntax to create an `<option>` element:

 ```js
 option = new Option(text, value, defaultSelected, selected);
 ```

-Parameters:
+This syntax is optional.
+We can use `document.createElement('option')` and set attributes manually.
+Still, it may be shorter, so here are the parameters:

 - `text` -- the text inside the option,
 - `value` -- the option value,
 - `defaultSelected` -- if `true`, then `selected` HTML-attribute is created,
 - `selected` -- if `true`, then the option is selected.

-There may be a small confusion about `defaultSelected` and `selected`.
-That's simple: `defaultSelected` sets HTML-attribute, that we can get using `option.getAttribute('selected')`.
-And `selected` - whether the option is selected or not, that's more important.
-Usually both values are either set to `true` or not set (same as `false`).
+The difference between `defaultSelected` and `selected` is that `defaultSelected` sets the HTML-attribute (that we can get using `option.getAttribute('selected')`, while `selected` sets whether the option is selected or not.

-For instance:
+In practice, we usually should set both values to `true` or `false` (or omit, that's the same as `false`).

+For instance, here's a new "unselected" option:

 ```js
 let option = new Option("Text", "value");
 // creates <option value="value">Text</option>
 ```

-The same element selected:
+The same option, but selected:

 ```js
 let option = new Option("Text", "value", true, true);